10 Things to Do Around Byron Bay for Backpackers

 7. Go snorkeling or diving

-Julian Rocks is popular place for doing snorkeling and diving around Byron Bay.
+Julian Rocks is a popular place for doing snorkeling and diving around Byron Bay.
 It is a sedimentary rock formation located about 2,5km away from the mainland.
-Julian Rocks actually consists of two tiny islands.
-Surrounding of the rocks are inhibited by hundreds of different fish species.
+Julian Rocks actually consist of two tiny islands.
+Surrounding of the rocks is inhibited by hundreds of different fish species.
 Also endangered but friendly nurse sharks visit during winter.

 Because it’s an island you need to book a trip to get here unless you know someone with a boat.
 There are multiple companies to choose from who organize diving and snorkeling trips to Julian Rocks.
 Just shop around and pick the provider suiting best for your needs.

 I also like to do snorkeling at the river mouth of Brunswick River, which is much easier to access than Julian Rocks.
 And also backpacker friendly as it’s free!
 As I already mentioned before, during high tide the water in the river turns completely clear, when it is a perfect time to do some snorkeling.
 A lot of fishes chill around the wall of the river mouth and sometimes you may encounter some eagle rays as well!
 Occasionally even dolphins come to hunt some fishes to the river.